gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScanner.md

 ```

 ### -Profile
+Note: For the preview version of the unified labeling client, this parameter is required.

 Specifies that the scanner uses a named database name for its configuration.
 If this parameter is not specified for the scanner from the classic client, the default database name for the scanner is AIPScanner_\<computer_name>.
 When you specify a profile name, this database name changes to AIPScanner_\<profile_name>.

 For the scanner from the unified labeling client, which must be installed with a profile name, the database name created is AIPScannerUL_\<profile_name>.